 Create outdoor areas that maximize the winter sun and are shaded in summer.
-Respond to the unique character and opportunities found in the natural forms, vistas and topography of the site.
+Respond to the unique character and opportunities found in the natural forms, vistas, and topography of the site.
 Construction on areas of the site with a slope greater than 30% is discouraged.
 Heavily treed lots encourage more compact multi-story structures that reach upwards to find the sun and the views.
+The structure should run with the topography.